stemarcotti/singularity-introduction/episodes/docker-hub.md

 Once you find a container image, use the skills from the previous episode to download the container image and explore it.
+You can use either `docker` on your laptop, or `singularity` on the HPC to do this.

 ::::::::::::::::::::::::::::::::::::::::::::::::::